Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Experimental Configuration

 \subsection{Target Platforms}

-Our experiments were conducted on Chameleon testbed nodes~\cite{Chameleon} at UC and TACC sites, each featuring two AMD EPYC 7763 64-core processors (128 physical cores, 256 threads total).
-To evaluate LASSI-EE's performance across different GPU architectures, we implemented the pipeline on two node types: \textbf{NVIDIA A100} (80 GB GPU memory, NVIDIA driver version 560.35.05, CUDA 12.6) and \textbf{AMD MI100} (32 GB GPU memory, ROCm driver version 6.14.0).
+Our experiments were conducted on the Chameleon testbeds ~\cite{Chameleon} at UC and TACC.
+We evaluated LASSI-EE on two GPU platforms: \textbf{NVIDIA A100} (80 GB GPU memory, NVIDIA driver version 560.35.05, CUDA 12.6) and \textbf{AMD MI100} (32 GB GPU memory, ROCm driver version 6.4.1).
+All 22 applications were executed on both platforms, using CUDA C++ for A100 and HIP C++ for MI100.
+The LASSI-EE codebase is implemented in Python 3.12.3.
+During a pipeline run, the framework invokes system-state queries, compilation, and execution directly from the running pipeline process.

-Each of the 22 applications was run independently on both GPU platforms, resulting in 44 total experimental trials.
-For the NVIDIA A100 platform, applications were implemented in CUDA C++, while the AMD MI100 platform used HIP C++ implementations.
-The LASSI-EE codebase is developed in Python 3.12.3.
-Interfacing between LASSI-EE and the system command line was facilitated through the \verb|subprocess| library for calls to gather system state information, compile code, and execute binaries.

-\textsl{Code Compilation.} Each code was compiled in the same compute environment with consistent compiler flags across all experimental runs so that each generated code benefited from identical baseline compiler optimizations.
+\textsl{Code Compilation.} All codes were compiled in the same compute environment with consistent flags across all experimental runs.
+For CUDA codes on the NVIDIA A100: